bnb-chain/bsc-snapshots/README.md

 *If you need to speedup download, just use `aria2c`*
 ```
-aria2c -o geth.tar.lz4 -s14 -x14 -k100M https://download.bsc-snapshot.workers.dev/{filename}
+aria2c -o geth.tar.lz4 -s14 -x14 -k100M https://pub-c0627345c16f47ab858c9469133073a8.r2.dev/{filename}
 ```

 But aria2c may fail sometimes, you need to rerun the download command.
-To make it convient, you can use the follow script
+To make it convient, you can use the following script, save it into file `download.sh` and run: `nohup ./download.sh "<paste snapshot URL here>" <your dir> &`
 ```
 #!/bin/bash
 if [ $# -eq 1 ]; then